 TEM SA ADM CRM Teaching Points

-W-H-A-T CHECKS after new turning point- W for WEATHER (look ahead)
+W-H-A-T CHECKS after new turning point- W for WEATHER (look to horizon)

-EARLY DECISION ESSENTIAL- Teach early decisions and why!
-Options and safety reduce the closer you get to worsening wx
+EARLY DECISION ESSENTIAL – Teach early decisions and why!
+Options and safety reduce the closer you get to worsening weather.

-Teach the importance of understanding that the cloud ahead may well contain A HARD CENTRE!
+Teach the importance of understanding that the harmless looking cloud ahead may well contain A HARD CENTRE!

 Explain how you can be caught in a ‘funnel’ and the turn back could take you into high ground on either side of track if the visibility is poor.
 The turn back should always be AWAY from the highest obstruction with wind and ground speed being taken into consideration.
 Students should be taught bearing and distance of all relevant obstructions within 25nm of the base airfield this also teaches range assessment (can start on first lesson)